Are you looking for the perfect vacation to shake off your pandemic blues?

 8. Burlington’s Farmer’s Market

-In addition to the shopping activity, you can also simply stroll along the area, listen to the street performers singing live music, or eat at a restaurant.
-It is an excellent way to get a taste of local life in Vermont.
+In addition to shopping, you can also stroll along the area, listen to street performers singing live music, or eat at a restaurant.
+It is an excellent way to taste local life in Vermont.

-9. Island Line Rail Trail
+2.9.
+Island Line Rail Trail

-10. Green Mountain Audubon Center
+2.10.
+Green Mountain Audubon Center

-Approximately 19 miles southeast of downtown, Green Mountain Audubon Center, located in Burlington Vermont is a paradise for nature lovers.
-The center is operated by Audubon Vermont and is surrounded by the Green mountains.
+Approximately 19 miles southeast of downtown, Green Mountain Audubon Center, located in Burlington, Vermont, is a paradise for nature lovers.
+The center is operated by Audubon Vermont and is surrounded by the Green Mountains.

-Access to the ground is free and the center has some of the most diverse wildlife populations.
-It is also the ideal place for bird-sighting.
-You can also go for a short hike here and enjoy what nature has to offer.
-The trails are open every day and dogs are also permitted to enter the Audubon Center.
+Access to the ground is free, and the center has some of the most diverse wildlife populations.
+It is also the ideal place for bird sightings.
+You can also take a short hike here and enjoy what nature offers.
+The trails are open daily, and dogs can enter the Audubon Center.

 Some of the few things that you must check off your list are-

-Ski during winter
+3.2 Ski during winter

-One of the best things about Bolton Valley is that, apart from skiing, it also offers other winter recreational activities like night skiing, a nordic center, and a sports center.
+One of the best things about Bolton Valley is that, apart from skiing, it also offers other winter recreational activities like night skiing, a Nordic center, and a sports center.

-Eat at Ben and Jerry’s
+3.3 Eat at Ben and Jerry’s

-When in Burlington Vermont, you can’t miss the opportunity to buy a scoop from the original Ben & Jerry’s.
+In Burlington, Vermont, you can’t miss the opportunity to buy a scoop from the original Ben & Jerry’s.

-Explore the South end
+3.4 Explore the South end

-Take the Edible History Tour
+3.5 Take the Edible History Tour

 For all the foodies, this tour is for your taking!

-You are definitely in for a foodgasm as each restaurant has something unique to offer and leaves you drooling at the sight of that delicious food.
+You are definitely in for a foodgasm as each restaurant has something unique to offer, leaving you drooling at the sight of that delicious food.
 You might even get a gift like a lake Champlain chocolates.

-The beautiful thing about guided tours is the bonus interesting stories told by local guides.
+The beautiful thing about guided tours is the bonus of interesting stories told by local guides.
 It operates three times a week and is a two-mile walk in the town, all the while visiting each restaurant that makes farm-to-table food a reality.